cloudmesh-community/fa18-516-21/chapter/graphql.md

 Because of use of types in GraphQL query we can know whether query is valid or not before executing it.
 It can be achieved using validator provided by GraphQL implementation.
 To use validator you need to write test cases and use validator to validate schema

 ## Django
 Django is a very popular full-blown python web framework which is fast and comes with a lot of boilerplate code.
 Django is matured and has a huge community support as against flask which is very new, still evolving and generally considered for only small applications.
 Django has inbuilt support for Object Relational Mapping which is based on Database Code-First approach.
-Please refer https://www.djangoproject.com/ for more Django information.
+Please refer [@www-djangoproject] for more Django information.

 ## GraphQL Implementations